eizoflexscan/Bigboards_Dockers/docker-rstudio-server-master/README.md

 ## Overview

-This repository contains the necessary files for setting up a  [Rstudio Server 1.0.44 with R 3.3.2](https://www.rstudio.com/products/rstudio/#Server) containerized application up and running on a [Bigboard](www.bigboards.io).
+This repository contains the necessary files for setting up a  [Rstudio Server 1.0.44 with 3.3.1](https://www.rstudio.com/products/rstudio/#Server) containerized application up and running on a [Bigboard](www.bigboards.io).

 Rstudio is an integrated development environment (IDE) targeted specifically at data scientists.
 It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and workspace management.
 The server version  allows one to work with R on a remote server as if it were a local R Console.